MdAafak/MdAafak/README.md

 - VS Code

 ### My First Repo
-This repo my-first-github is my first repo where I learned how to create branch, commit, pull request and merge.
+This is my first repository - my-first-github-where i learned the fundementals from microsoft educator including branching, commits, pull requests and merge them.

 I am working on improving my Java and will push my DSA practice here